flecoqui/projects/_posts/2017-05-18-Mandarine.md

 permalink: https://microsoft.github.io/techcasestudies/mandarine.html
 ---

-Microsoft teamed up with Mandarine Academy, a Microsoft's partner, delivering online training courses to update the current Mandarine's backend to allow new features for the frontend.
-The new backend does support:</p>
+Microsoft teamed up with Mandarine Academy, a Microsoft's partner, delivering Massive Open Online Courses (MOOC).
-- an automated multi-languages subtitles generation for training videos</p>
+As their number of customers is growing fast, Mandarine Academy is looking for a solution to :</p>
+- automate the generation of multi-languages subtitles</p>
+- reduce the time to publish the training courses videos</p>.
-- a personalized journey for each user amongst the catalog of MOOCs</p>
+Moreover, they want to personalize the journey for each user amongst the catalog of Online Training Courses </p>

 The solution relies on :</p>
 - [Azure Media Services Indexer](https://docs.microsoft.com/en-us/azure/media-services/media-services-process-content-with-indexer2) : Used to generate the subtitles in the Speech language of the videos </p>